 - What do you mean when you say that they did not have the Holy Spirit or that it was only working with them but not in them?
 How can something affect your thoughts and attitude without being in you?

+They were filled with the Holy Spirit not given it for the first time.
 What do we see almost immediately after the fulfilment of Passover.

 Verses 22 and 23 are together but people often quote the first part separately to give credence to their claim that it was intended for the future.
 It was a commitment that He started at that point, before Pentecost.
 Both in the Old and New Testaments the Holy Spirit is given at Passover not Pentecost.
-In the Old Testament it was represented by water and Fire e.g. water in the cloud and of course the pillar of fire.
-In the New Testament it was given by the laying on of hands following Baptism, which is symbolised by the Red Sea and is part of the Passover season, then comes Sinai where we get Pentecost, but something special was added by Christ immediately after His Resurrection.
+In the Old Testament it was represented by water and fire e.g. water in the cloud and of course the pillar of fire.
+In the New Testament it was given by the laying on of hands following Baptism, which is symbolised by the Red Sea and is part of the Passover season.
+Then comes Sinai where we get Pentecost, but something special was added by Christ immediately after His Resurrection.

 Nobody owns the Holy Spirit.
-Even Paul said that after all of His effort he could be a castaway (1 Corinthians 9:27).
+Even Paul said that after all of his effort he could be a castaway (1 Corinthians 9:27).
 It is given as a seal and can be taken away.

 The concept of the Holy Spirit with you and not in you suggests that somehow it becomes something that is completely under your control.
 In reality it always works the same way, it is Christ and the Father joining with our spirit and there is no difference before and after any point in time, that is just how it works.